 Best for: Local conservation.
 The team are dedicated to protecting the wildlife right on their doorstep with bat and bird boxes, as well as educating visitors on hungry honey bees and loads more.

 Edinburgh Zoo, Edinburgh and LothianLet’s end with that lucky number 11 and a celebrity duo.
 Of course, we’re talking about Edinburgh Zoo’s pair of pandas, Tian Tian (meaning Sweetie) and Yang Guan (Sunshine).
 They live in two special enclosures full of climbing frames, treehouses and caves where they can play or more likely in panda town, snooze the weeks away while visitors are welcome to pay them a visit and learn all about their incredible journeys.
 Oh and as well as black and white bears, there’s a fantastic - and free - Hilltop Safari Ride and the UK’s only koalas.

 Best for: No surprises here in that we’re going for those roly-poly pandas.
 Given that they’ve previously been endangered and these are the only two in the UK, it would be well worth a trip to see them in the fur.

-If this walk on the wild side has got you in the mood for visiting a few more of the best zoos in the UK, check out our round-up of the best safari parks in the UK or search for animal attractions in your local area using the filters.
+If this walk on the wild side has got you in the mood for visiting a few more of the best zoos in the UK, check out our round-up of the best safari parks in the UK, or search for animal attractions in your local area using the filters.
 Or find out where to find your favourite zoo animals?
 Give the underwater creatures some love too - here are the best aquariums in the UK!
 We’ll guide you to the craziest and cutest creatures all over the nation.